-Fingleton is concerned about the fact that we are importing so much of our food and losing the capacity to be self sufficient, despite what we know about climate change and carbon footprint.
+Lisa is concerned about the fact that we are importing so much of our food and losing the capacity to be self sufficient, despite what we know about climate change and carbon footprint.
 She strives to ‘be the change’ she wishes to see in the world and likes to walk the talk, grow the food and integrate life with her studio practice.
-For the last number of years she has been consciously focusing on the ‘local’, organising projects and events on the home farm such as community tree growing, foraging, ‘meitheall’s’ and other ways of engaging local people in global issues around food an sustainability.
+For the last number of years she has been working closely with her partner Rena Blake.
+Together they are consciously focusing on the ‘local’, organising projects and events on the home farm such as community tree growing, foraging, ‘meitheall’s’ and other ways of engaging local people in global issues around food and sustainability.

 Fingleton is more interested in a fluid creative process than in any rigid adherence to media.
 Ideas like seeds are foraged, germinated and fertilised before coming to fruition.
 Plants become drawings.
 Conversations and stories weave their way into documentaries and immersive installations.
 Though careful nurturing, grafting and cross pollinating, she believes we can create new paradigms a more kind, peaceful, sustainable and creative future.

 Fingleton received an MA in documentary film at Goldsmiths College, London in 2015.
 She is also a Fine Art graduate from NCAD.
 In May 2015 the Irish Film Institute hosted a special retrospective screening of her work entitled “The Power of The Personal Story”.
 Her recent solo exhibition ‘Holding True Ground’ (2018) at An Taín, Dundalk, builds on her previous food projects with farmers and growers, supported by Siamsa Tire and Kerry County Council Arts Office.